 - The Grade Point Average (GPA) is calculated for all students.
-The GPA for each term and Cumulative Grade Point Average (CGPA) are calculated on courses taken in residence at Everest. - The GPA for each term is calculated by dividing the quality points earned that term by the total cumulative credit hours for the GPA. - The CGPA is calculated by dividing the total cumulative quality points earned by the total cumulative credit hours attempted for the GPA. - The number of quality points awarded for each course is determined by multiplying the points listed for each letter grade by the number of credits of the course. - A grade average percentage is calculated for students receiving percentage grades. - The GPA equivalent of the calculated average is given in the table above.
+The GPA for each term and Cumulative Grade Point Average (CGPA) are calculated on courses taken in residence at Everest. - The Grade Point Average (GPA) is calculated at the end of each evaluation period by dividing the quality points earned by the total credits attempted for that evaluation period. - The Cumulative Grade Point Average (CGPA) is calculated by dividing the total cumulative quality points earned by the total cumulative credits attempted for cumulative evaluation periods. - The number of quality points awarded for each course is determined by multiplying the points listed for each letter grade by the number of credits of the course.